smangham/project-novice/_episodes/02-issues.md

 - "Issues can reference other issues, and be referenced by commits."
 ---

 As a piece of software is used, then bugs will inevitably come to light - nothing is perfect!
-If you work on your code with collaborators, or have non-developer users, it can be helpful to have a single shared record of all the problems people have found with the code- not only to keep track of them for you to work on later, but to avoid the annoyance of people emailing you to report a bug that you already know about!
+If you work on your code with collaborators, or have non-developer users, it can be helpful to have a single shared record of all the problems people have found with the code - not only to keep track of them for you to work on later, but to avoid the annoyance of people emailing you to report a bug that you already know about!

 ## Issues

 GitHub provides a framework (as does GitLab!) for managing bug reports, feature requests, and lists of future work - **Issues**.

-As part of our setup we created a repository from the `climate-analysis` template, a mock repository for a code that analyses climate data files.
+We'll run through an example of how to create and use them.
+As part of our setup we created a repository from the `climate-analysis` template.
+It's a mock repository for a code that analyses climate data files.

 > ## Setup
 >
-> If you haven't got a copy of it, [go to this link](https://github.com/Southampton-RSG-Training/project-novice-climate-analysis/generate) and create a new repository on your account called `climate-analysis`.
+> If you didn't make a copy of it earlier, [go to this link](https://github.com/Southampton-RSG-Training/project-novice-climate-analysis/generate) and create a new repository on your account called `climate-analysis`.
 If you've already got a `climate-analysis` repository from completing earlier training with us, then you can use that one!
-{: .callout}
+{: .prereq}

 Go back to the home page for your `climate-analysis` repository, and click on the Issues tab.
 You should see a page listing the open issues on your repository, currently none.

 ![Issue screen](fig/02-issues/issues-none.png)

-If we look at the `rainfall_converison.py` file in our repository, we can see that it has a couple of comments that describe work that needs to be done (sometimes called *"To Do notes"*):
+If we look at the `rainfall_converison.py` file in our repository, we can see that it's got a couple of comments describing work that needs to be done (a.k.a. *"To Do notes"*):

 {: .python}
 ~~~